0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/claim/apis.md

 - Create a Verifiable Credential (VC)
 - Retrieve a credential or a set of credentials
+- Generate a JSON to create a QR code
 - Update Identity State
 - Revoke a Verifiable Credential
 - Retrieve Revocation Status

-An id is assigned to a Verifiable Credential when it is created by an Issuer.
+An id (also called credential id) is assigned to a Verifiable Credential when it is created by an Issuer.
 A user can then retrieve a VC via its id.
 If a credential is no longer valid or lost, it can be revoked (rendered inactive and cannot be used).

 ## Create Claim